Perlkonig/grav-theme-knowledge-base/README.md

 #### `knowledge-base.yaml`

-Here is the default configuration, which commented to explain what the different settings do:
+Here is the default configuration, which is commented to explain what the different settings do:

 ```yaml
 params: